Webanet-Australia/Slim-Boilerplate/README.md

 ``` bash
 $ npm install
 ```
-This will install Gulp dependencies and Semantic UI in `public/assets/lib/semantic/`.
+This will install Gulp dependencies and Boostrap 4 + FontAwesome in `public/assets/vendor/`.

 ### Gulp
 This skeleton uses Gulp to manage assets.
 The CSS and Javascript files are located in `assets/`, so you have to use Gulp after creating your project to generate the minified files in `public/`, which will be ignored by Git.